 Londonderry Port at Lisahally is in Derry, Northern Ireland, located 11 km from the city center.
 It is the United Kingdom’s most westerly port and has a capacity for 30,000 ton vessels including cruise ships.
 It is situated on the east bank of the River Foyle at the southern end of Lough Foyle near the village of Strathfoyle.
+You often will be tendered to shore.

 Terminal facilities are minimal, but during your visit, the local authorities will set up a canvas sun shelter with potted plants where passengers can wait for the hourly shuttle bus between the pier and central Derry's Guildhall.